 Although Georgia does enroll a small number of students who identify as Native American, these students are not Native American-language-speaking ELs.
 The Migrant EL student community is robust, however, and the majority are Spanish speakers.
 Of the 118 LEAs with Migrant ELs in participating grades, 62 of them serve only Spanish speakers.
-Of the remaining 56 LEAs, just seven have a non-Spanish language presence of 3% or greater when considering enrollment at the LEA level (i.e., not the SEA level).
-For example, in one of these LEAs, Burmese is spoken by 26 students in grades 3 through 12.
-None of the other prevalent languages (Kanjobal, Navajou, Qhechua, South African, Karen, Madurese, Nepali or Swahili) are spoken in any of these LEAs by more than 7 students across the ten assessed grade levels.
+Of the remaining 56 LEAs, just seven have a non-Spanish language presence of 3% or greater.
+In one of these LEAs, Burmese is spoken by 26 students in grades 3 through 12.
+None of the other prevalent languages (Kanjobal, Navajou, Qhechua, South African, Karen, Madurese, Nepali or Swahili) is spoken in any of these LEAs by more than 7 students across the ten assessed grade levels.
 For this reason, it is deemed impracticable to consider any of these low-incidence languages in the state's definition of 'present to a significant extent'.